Macrometacorp/docs/docs/cep/sink/index.md

 | [Kafka](kafka.md) | Publish events to Kafka topic. |
 | [TCP](tcp.md) | Publish events to a TCP service. |

+## Sink Mappers

+You can map different sink formats using sink mappers.
+For more information, refer to [Sink Mapping](sink-mapping.md).

 ## Example Stream Sink

 ```sql